mori-b/aioconnectors/README.md

 ## FEATURES

 aioconnectors is an easy to set up message queue and broker that works on Unix like systems.
 Requirements are : Python >= 3.6, and openssl installed.
-It provides transfer of messages and files, optional authentication and encryption, persistence in case of connection loss, proxy support.
+It provides transfer of messages and files, optional authentication and encryption, persistence in case of connection loss, proxy support, client filtering.
 It is a point to point broker built on the client/server model, but both peers can push messages.
 It can also be easily configured as a publish/subscribe broker.
 Based on asyncio, message sending and receiving are asynchronous, with the option to wait asynchronously for a response.
 A connector can be configured with a short json file.